AssemblyScript/website/src/status.md

 ### Iterators

-To make proper use of JavaScript iterators, it is necessary to first implement closures.
+It has not been attempted to implement iterators due to uncertainty how efficient iterators will be using frequent dynamic allocation.
+Also requires symbols for deep integration.
 Therefore `for ... of` loops are not currently supported.
-To work around this limitation, affected standard library APIs return an array for now:
+To work around the limitation of not having iterators, otherwise non-functional standard library APIs return an array for now:

 #### Map\<K,V>